Space Background Image

 Munition Ignition Testing

-Aerospace, defense, and commercial industry produce explosive devices for various military and civilian applications.
+Aerospace, defense, and commercial industry produce explosive devices, such as explosive squibs or ignitors, for various military and civilian applications.
 Considering first and foremost the military sector and further considering the intended purpose of such high energy explosives, both the inherent danger presented during the handling of weapons, and the critical nature of the deployed weapon’s reliability, are obvious yet bear repeating.
 There are secondary areas that use smaller explosive devices such as the guidance/deployment of those same weapons, and then there are tertiary uses (deploying countermeasures, ejection seats, etc).
 On the civilian side, airbag deployment in automobiles is accomplished through chemical explosive means.
 No matter what the size of the devices involved, they all are generally considered mission-critical, and despite the inherent dangers are used because they are powerful, fast-acting, and reliable.

 Methods of Detonation

-In most applications, the principal method of initiating the detonation is through electrical means.
-An electrical current is passed thorough a thin wire that is bonded to a small explosive.
+In most applications, the principal method of initiating the detonation is through electrical means, using a carefully designed ignitor circuit to safely trigger the explosive squib or similar device.
 Heat generated by the current flow provides the threshold energy needed to initiate events.
 Electro/mechanical trigger circuitry controls when the current gets applied.
 The small explosive often triggers a much larger explosive.
 The circuits are of varying complexity ranging from the simple low component count mechanisms found on “dumb bombs” to highly complex circuitry found in modern battlefield smart bombs or in automotive safety applications.

 Safety & Reliability Evaluation Methods